-The applicant shall conform with the drainage and run-off control plan received on September 23, 2005 showing roof drainage and runoff from all impervious areas directed to a trench drain or vegetated/landscaped areas.
+The applicants shall conform with the drainage and run-off control plans (Grading and Landscape) received on October 24, 2005 showing roof drainage and runoff from all impervious areas directed to a trench drain, filter drain or vegetated/landscaped areas.

 Vegetated landscaped areas shall only consist of native plants or non-native drought tolerant plants, which are non-invasive.
 Any proposed changes to the approved plan shall be reported to the Executive Director.
 No changes to the approved plan shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.